 Insist on a reply in writing to your dispute.

-If you are not satisfied with the decision of a dispute resolution scheme then you can make a written complaint to the Federal Privacy Commissioner Phone: 1300 363 992 or visit www.oaic.gov.au.
-If you have suffered a financial loss due to an incorrect credit report you should include this in your complaint to the Privacy Commissioner.
-Remember you only have 12 months from the date you became aware of the inaccurate listing to file your complaint with the Federal Privacy Commissioner.
-If your complaint in EDR is taking a long time, you should lodge a complaint with the Privacy Commissioner before the 12 month time limit expires.
+If you are not satisfied with the decision of a dispute resolution scheme then you can make a written complaint to the Australian Information Commissioner.
+Visit oaic.gov.au or phone 1300 363 992.
+If you have suffered a financial loss due to an incorrect credit report you should include this in your complaint to the Australian Information Commissioner .
+Remember you only have 12 months from the date you became aware of the inaccurate listing to file your complaint with the Australian Information Commissioner.
+If your complaint in EDR is taking a long time, you should lodge a complaint with the Australian Information Commissioner before the 12 month time limit expires.